zporky/langs-and-paradigms/01-Language_design/README.md

 ## Language design concepts

 * Well-defined syntax and semantics
+  - Define what is implementation defined
+  - Implementation defined features sometimes required to support some platforms
+  - Define what is undefined
+  - Undifend behavior gives compilers opportunity to optimize
 * Expressivity
   - An APL 256 operators
   - Redundancy is important